 AutoBlast is located at 21 S. White Horse Pike in Audubon, NJ and serves drivers across Camden County including Haddonfield, Cherry Hill, Collingswood, Oaklyn, Mt.
 Ephraim, Bellmawr, Barrington, Haddon Heights, Gloucester City, Runnemede, Magnolia, and nearby South Jersey communities.

-If your car clicks when turning, vibrates under acceleration, leaks axle grease, or has a torn CV boot, call (856) 546-8880 for a CV axle inspection and estimate.
+If your car clicks when turning, vibrates under acceleration, leaks axle grease, or has a torn CV axle boot, call (856) 546-8880 for a CV axle inspection and estimate.
 We handle suspension and steering repair, wheel bearing replacement, transmission service, and complete auto repair under one roof.

 Frequently Asked Questions